Thrivent: Library

 Aid Association for Lutherans maintained a library of over 12,000 books on business management, fraternalism, and life and health insurance.

 Recognition

 Since 2012, Thrivent has been named on the list of The World's Most Ethical Companies, thirteen years running, by Ethisphere Magazine.
 Assessment is based upon the Ethisphere Institute's Ethics Quotient (EQ) framework which offers a quantitative way to assess a company's performance in an objective, consistent and standardized way.
 Scores are generated in five key categories: ethics and compliance program (35%), corporate citizenship and responsibility (20%), culture of ethics (20%), governance (15%) and leadership, innovation and reputation (10%), and provided to all companies who participate in the process.

-Private prison controversy

-Thrivent has been the subject of awareness campaigns by migrant rights groups and other activists for its holdings in CoreCivic and the GEO Group, the two largest U.S. Government immigration detention contractors, whose assets include detention facilities at the U.S.-Mexico border.
-In its first quarter 2019 SEC filings, Thrivent reported 87,038 shares of CoreCivic, Inc—currently valued at over $1.5 million—and 142,432 shares of GEO Group—currently valued at just under $2.5 million.
-Banks such as Wells Fargo, Bank of America, and others have divested from these companies after calls from migrant rights groups.